fractastical/ar/README.md

 How to run it
 =============

-Just call `rlwrap ./arc` and you'll get a REPL.
+Just call `./arc` and you'll get a REPL.

 Details